Bozeman, Montana: Climate

 Bozeman experiences a humid continental climate (Köppen: Dfb) as it is located in a more humid microclimate setting.
-Bozeman and the surrounding area receive significantly higher rainfall than much of the central and eastern parts of the state, up to 24 in of precipitation annually vis-à-vis the 8 to 12 in common throughout much of Montana east of the Continental Divide.
+Bozeman and the surrounding area receive significantly higher rainfall than much of the central and eastern parts of the state, up to 24 in of precipitation annually compared to the 8 to 12 in common throughout much of Montana east of the Continental Divide.
 Combined with fertile soils, this means plant growth is relatively lush.
-This undoubtedly contributed to the Gallatin Valley's early nickname as the "Valley of the Flowers," as well as the establishment of Montana State University, the state's agricultural college, in the city.
+This undoubtedly contributed to the Gallatin Valley's early nickname as the "Valley of the Flowers", as well as the establishment of Montana State University, the state's agricultural college, in the city.
 Bozeman has cold, snowy winters and relatively warm summers, though due to high elevation, temperature changes from day to night can be significant.
 The highest temperature ever recorded in Bozeman was 105 F on July 31, 1892.
-The lowest recorded temperature, -46 F, occurred in 1957 and also 1983.
+The lowest recorded temperature, -46 F, occurred in 1957 and 1983.

-Unlike most of the country, Bozeman has actually become cooler with the new 1991–2020 normals.
-Average highs dropped by 1.7 F-change, especially in spring and summer.
-It has also gotten wetter and snowier.

-In 2019, Bozeman experienced unusually warm and dry temperatures during the month of December.
+In 2019, Bozeman experienced unusually warm and dry temperatures during December.
 Montana State University campus reported a daily average of 0.2 in of precipitation for the month, some of the lowest numbers seen in over 120 years.
-Montana State University also recorded just over 3 in of snowfall during December, the second lowest snowfall ever recorded.
+The school also recorded just over 3 in of snowfall during December, the second-lowest snowfall ever recorded for that month.
 Additionally, maximum temperatures were 2 F-change warmer and lowest temperatures were 6 F-change above typical standards in previous Decembers.
-December 2023 has also been unusually warm and dry, in line with the country as a whole.
+December 2023 was also unusually warm and dry, in line with the country as a whole.